Lixfeld/go-notes/docs/constants.md

 ```

 ## Untyped Constants
-Constants can be untyped which is useful for number.
+Constants can be untyped which is useful for numbers.
 The constant will be implicitly converted to the required type.

 Examples from package [math](https://pkg.go.dev/math#pkg-constants):